mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 4. After the installation has finished, restart your computer if prompted.
 5. Open Studio Pro and go to **Edit** > **Preferences** > **Deployment** > **JDK directory**.
 Click **Browse** and select the folder with the new JDK version you just installed.
 This should be the folder containing the *bin* folder.
 Save your settings by clicking **OK**.
 6. Run the project and execute the action that threw the above-mentioned exception earlier.
     1. You might get an error saying `FAILURE: Build failed with an exception.
 The supplied javaHome seems to be invalid.
 I cannot find the java executable.`.
 In this case, verify that you have selected the correct JDK directory containing the updated JDK version.
-You may also need to update Gradle.
+    1. You may also need to update Gradle.
 To do this, go to **Edit** > **Preferences** > **Deployment** > **Gradle directory**.
-Click **Browse** and select a newer Gradle version from the Mendix folder.
-In this case, we replaced `grade-7.6` with `gradle-7.6.3`.
-Save your settings by clicking **OK**.
+Click **Browse** and select the appropriate Gradle version from the Mendix folder.
+For Mendix 10.10 and above, use Gradle 8.5.
+For Mendix 10 versions below 10.10, use Gradle 7.6.3.
+Then save your settings by clicking **OK**.
-    2. Rerun the project.
+    1. Rerun the project.

 ### 6.2 Chat Completions with Vision and JSON mode (Azure OpenAI)